Summer 2023 Information

 Keeping Track – Starting June 1

-Our Summer reading programs begin on June 1
+Our Summer reading programs and logging begin on June 1

 READsquared keeps track of all the points a reader earns and notifies him or her when prizes are won for reading achievements.
 Educational games unlock as more points and badges are awarded and the missions offer points for completing tasks such as outdoor activities and art projects.